mafintosh/xsalsa20/README.md

 ## Building

-The WAT file is built using [wat2js](https://github.com/mafintosh/wat2js) called from the prepare hook.
+The WAT file is built using [wat2js](https://github.com/mafintosh/wat2js) called from `npm run build`.
 This requires the [webassembly-binary-toolkit](https://github.com/mafintosh/webassembly-binary-toolkit) to be installed globally.

 ## License